Over 1,000 Craft Beverage Manufacturers in New York State

 The craft beverage industry in New York State is booming.
 There are now over 1,000 craft beverage manufacturers operating in 60 counties across the Empire State.
 New York State ranks first in U.S. for the number of hard cider producers, second in craft distillers, third in breweries, and fourth in the country for the total number of wineries.

 Recognizing the impact craft producers have on the New York's entire economy, Governor Cuomo hosted the state's first craft beverage summit in October of 2012, where craft producers detailed Prohibition era laws, regulations, and policies that placed unnecessary restrictions on the production, sale and marketing of products.
 This led to a series of legislative and regulatory changes to make it easier to open and grow craft manufacturing business.
-Changes implemented since the Governor took office include lowering taxes and fees, creating new licenses for farm breweries and cideries, rolling back restrictive regulations, providing support for research, cutting the time it takes to obtain a license in half and overhauling the state's antiquated Alcoholic Beverage Control law.
+Changes implemented since the Governor took office include lowering taxes and fees, creating new licenses for farm breweries and cideries and meaderies, rolling back restrictive regulations, providing support for research, cutting the time it takes to obtain a license in half and overhauling the state's antiquated Alcoholic Beverage Control law.

 Governor Cuomo announces the number of craft beverage manufacturers holding a farm-based license has grown by over 150 percent since the first Beer, Wine, Spirits and Cider Summit in 2012.